SSBUTrainingGrounds/Tabuu-3.0/README.md

 First, you need to install at least Python 3.8 or newer and the latest version of the [discord.py](https://github.com/Rapptz/discord.py) alpha, as well as the other packages listed in the `requirements.txt` file.
 Then you need to create and host your own Discord Application.
 This bot needs a lot of server-specific IDs to function properly, so you need to modify the `/utils/ids.py` file with the unique IDs of your servers/channels/roles (Note: If you want the Mee6 leaderboard of your server instead of the Training Grounds one, you need to change that too, in the `/cogs/mee6api.py` file).
 You may also choose to delete the examples in the files in the `/json/` directory, but that is not required at all.
 For the last step you need to create a file named `token.txt` in the `/files/` directory and paste your discord bot token into it, and you're done!
+Run `main.py` and enjoy.